-The current global economic downturn and volatility and adverse conditions in the capital and credit markets have negatively affected levels of business and consumer spending, heightening concerns about the likelihood of a global recession and potential default of various national bonds and debt backed by individual countries.
+The current volatility and adverse conditions in the capital and credit markets have negatively affected levels of business and consumer spending, heightening concerns about the likelihood of a global recession and potential default of various national bonds and debt backed by individual countries.
 Such developments, as well as the policies impacting these, could adversely affect our financial results.
 In particular, the economic disruption caused by COVID-19 has led to reduced demand in some of our customers' optical communications product portfolios and significant volatility in global stock markets and currency exchange rates.
 Uncertainty about worldwide economic conditions poses a risk as businesses may further reduce or postpone spending in response to reduced budgets, tight credit, negative financial news and declines in income or asset values, which could adversely affect our business, financial condition and operating results and increase the volatility of our share price.
 In addition, our ability to access capital markets may be restricted, which could have an impact on our ability to react to changing economic and business conditions and could also adversely affect our business, financial condition and operating results.

-Inflation has also risen globally to historically high levels.
-If the inflation rate continues to increase, the costs of labor and other expenses could also increase.
+In 2022 and 2023, inflation increased globally to levels not seen in decades.
+Although inflation rates have recently declined, inflation can adversely affect us by increasing the costs of labor and other expenses.
 There is no assurance that our revenues will increase at the same rate to maintain the same level of profitability.
 Inflation and government efforts to combat inflation, such as raising the benchmark interest rate, could increase market volatility and have an adverse effect on the financial market and global economy.
 In addition, we expect that disruptions in our supply chain and fluctuations in the availability of parts and materials will continue to have a significant impact on our ability to generate revenue, despite strong demand from our customers.
 Such adverse conditions could negatively impact demand for our products, which could adversely affect our business, financial condition and operating results.